asthacs/Face-Detector/README.md

-# Face-Detector
+# Face Recognition

-Code to detect face using built-in camera.
+Code to count the number of distinct people entering a room.